This referencing guide is to be used in conjunction with the Library’s General guide to citing and referencing.

 Author’s surname, Initials.
 (Year of publication, Month of publication, Day of publication).
 Title of the article.
 Title of Newspaper, pp. xx-xx.

 Writer’s surname, Initials.
 (Writer), & Director’s surname, Initials.
 (Director).
 (Year, Month Day).
-Title of episode (Season x) [Television series episode].
+Title of episode (Season x, Episode y) [TV series episode].
 In Executive Producer’s Initial.
-Executive Producer’s surname (Executive producer), Title of TV series.
+Executive Producer’s surname (Executive Producer), Title of TV series.
 Broadcasting company.

 The APA makes a distinction between theses/dissertations available in print form only (‘unpublished’) and those available online (‘published’), and it makes further distinctions according to the type of online publisher.
 The APA also uses American terminology to describe a thesis/dissertation: 'doctoral dissertation’ and ‘master’s thesis’.
 Please refer to the Publication Manual for detailed guidance.
 The example below is for Doctoral dissertation published online, but not in a database.

 Author's surname, Initials.
-(Year, month and day site/document was published online: be as specific as is possible).
+(Year, Month Day site/document was published online: be as specific as is possible).
 Title.
-Retrieved Month Day, Year, from web address.
+Retrieved Month Day, Year, from URL.

 Do not include retrieval dates unless the source material may change over time (e.g. wikis, web pages...)